 A stepwise approach is usually recommended for treating agoraphobia and any underlying panic disorder.

 The steps are as follows:

 - step one – find out more about your condition, the lifestyle changes you can make, and self-help techniques to help relieve symptoms

 Lifestyle changes and self-help techniques

 Learning more about agoraphobia and its association with panic disorder and panic attacks may help you control your symptoms better.

 These self-help techniques are described below.

-- Stay where you are and try to resist the urge to run to a place of safety during a panic attack.
-If driving, pull over and park where it is safe to do so.
+- stay where you are – try to resist the urge to run to a place of safety during a panic attack; if you're driving, pull over and park where it's safe to do so

-- Focus.
-It's important for you to focus on something non-threatening and visible, such as the time passing on your watch, or items in a supermarket.
-Remind yourself that the frightening thoughts and sensations are a sign of panic and will eventually pass.
+- focus – it's important for you to focus on something non-threatening and visible, such as the time passing on your watch, or items in a supermarket; remind yourself the frightening thoughts and sensations are a sign of panic and will eventually pass

 - creative visualisation – during a panic attack, try to resist the urge to think negative thoughts, such as "disaster"; instead, think of a place or situation that makes you feel peaceful, relaxed or at ease: once you have this image in your mind, try to focus your attention on it

-- Don't fight an attack.
-Trying to fight the symptoms of a panic attack can often make it worse.
-Instead, reassure yourself by accepting that although it may seem embarrassing, and your symptoms may be difficult to deal with, your attack isn't life-threatening.
+- don't fight an attack – trying to fight the symptoms of a panic attack can often make things worse; instead, reassure yourself by accepting that although it may seem embarrassing and your symptoms may be difficult to deal with, the attack isn't life threatening

-- take regular exercise – exercise can relieve stress and tension and improve your mood
+- take regular exercise – exercise can help relieve stress and tension and improve your mood

-- eat a healthy diet – a poor diet can make the symptoms of panic and anxiety worse
+- have a healthy diet – a poor diet can make the symptoms of panic and anxiety worse

 - avoid drinks containing caffeine, such as tea, coffee or cola – caffeine has a stimulant effect and can make your symptoms worse